Magnetron85/PyChat/README.md

 ### Model Management
 - For Ollama, you need to install models before they appear in the application
-- For OpenAI and Anthropic, available models are loaded automatically when you have a valid API key
+- For Google Gemini, OpenAI and Anthropic, available models are loaded automatically when you have a valid API key

 ## Troubleshooting
 - **Models not loading**: Check your API keys in the Settings tab and ensure they're valid